Rdatatable/data.table/README.md

   25. data.tables can join now without having to set keys by using the new `on` argument.
 For example: `DT1[DT2, on=c(x = "y")]` would join column 'y' of `DT2` with 'x' of `DT1`. `DT1[DT2, on="y"]` would join on column 'y' on both data.tables.
 Closes [#1130](https://github.com/Rdatatable/data.table/issues/1130) partly.

   26. `merge.data.table` gains arguments `by.x` and `by.y`.
 Closes [#637](https://github.com/Rdatatable/data.table/issues/637) and [#1130](https://github.com/Rdatatable/data.table/issues/1130).
 No copies are made even when the specified columns aren't key columns in data.tables, and therefore much more fast and memory efficient.
 Thanks to @blasern for the initial PRs.
+Also gains logical argument `sort` (like base R).
+Closes [#1282](https://github.com/Rdatatable/data.table/issues/1282).

   27. `fread()` gains `eocnding` argument.
 Acceptable values are "unknown", "UTF-8" and "Latin-1" with default value of "unknown".
 Closes [#563](https://github.com/Rdatatable/data.table/issues/563).
 Thanks to @BenMarwick for the original report and to the many requests from others, and Q on SO.